We’re excited to introduce a long time reader and blogging friend of ours… Teresa Kindred from NanaHood.com.

 She is a former teacher, author of several books, public speaker, event planner, friend, dog lover, chief cook and reluctant housekeeper.

 Teresa is going to be joining us regularly to share a new column called “5 Minutes with Nana”.
+Today she’s going to share some insights into how to choose names for grandparents.

 I became a grandparent for the first time in 2005 and knew immediately that I wanted to be called “Nana.”
 My son and his wife approved and my daughter-in-law’s mother requested the name, “Mimi.”
 For our family it was a very simple and easy process but it doesn’t work that way for everyone.